Plot commands

 Total 1 entries

-AM-felix#>plot -a array # plot the array to the current (active) plot
+AM-felix#>plot -a array # sample the array to the current (active) plot

 array (1) sampled in plot 0